marzeq/xbox-cloud-gaming-electron/README.md

 **This is a fork of the** [**geforcenow-electron app**](https://github.com/hmlendea/geforcenow-electron) written in Electron, that wraps around the Xbox Cloud Gaming web browser implementation.

+## Why use this over just using the web browser?

+-   **Better performance** - This forces the browser to use the GPU for hardware acceleration, which results in better performance.
+It also uses a Windows user agent by default, which apparently results in better performance as well.
+You can achieve the same results by using the web browser and enabling hardware acceleration and spoofing the user agent with extensions, but this is a lot easier.
+-   **Better desktop integration** - This app integrates with the desktop environment, allowing you to use the window manager to move and resize the window and launch it from the application launcher (which is crucial for the Steam Deck, as you can then add it as a non-Steam game).
+-   **Better parity with the native Windows app** - This app replicates some of the features of the native Windows app, such as hiding the mouse pointer when the controlled is being used.
+-   **Discord Rich Presence** - This app integrates with Discord, allowing you to show what you're playing on your Discord profile.

 ## Installation

 [![Get it from the AUR](https://raw.githubusercontent.com/hmlendea/readme-assets/master/badges/stores/aur.png)](https://aur.archlinux.org/packages/xbox-cloud-gaming/)